jpcx/node-kraken-api/README.md

 )
 ```

-<a name='syncDataHandling'></a>__Custom Handling of Sync Data__
+<a name='syncInstanceMods'></a>__Custom Handling of Sync Data__

-Sync object data may be custom tailored for various use cases by using an event listener which returns a truthy value.
-Normally, the data property holds only the information retrieved from the most recent call.
-However, data may be set manually from within a listener callback.
-If the callback returns a truthy value, data will not be set automatically.
+Sync object data may be custom tailored for various use cases by using an event listener.
+Event listeners are provided with a reference to the instance, so they can be defined to transform received data in any way and store it within a custom property.

 _Creating a realtime historical trades tracker:_
 ```js